For the Love of

 - Lost Cities – Exciting, quick two player strategy game with simple rules and tough decisions

-- 7 Wonders Duel – Engaging, a bit more complex strategy game for two
+- 7 Wonders Duel – Engaging, more complex strategy game for two

 - Azul – Satisfyingly beautiful and tactile, competitive strategy game